wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 # RNA-Seq_genome_assembly_and_annotation
 This repository is a usable, publicly available genome annotation and assembly tutorial.
 This tutorial assumes the user is using a Linux system (or Ubuntu 17.0.1 or higher).
+Headers 1-6 may be performed on a local computer or server with the appropriate scripts.
+However, header 7 must be performed on the Xanadu cluster.

 <div id="toc_container">
 <p class="toc_title">Contents</p>